By Laurie Moïse, Director of Community Health Integration

-- Connecting various members of the community who are undocumented with care at Providence Community Health Centers and Clinica Esperanza due to their ability to see residents w/out having insurance and or immigration documentation
+- Connecting various members of the community who are undocumented with care at Providence Community Health Centers and Clinica Esperanza due to their ability to see residents who do not have health insurance and/or immigration documentation;

-- Residents were able to connect with Federal Hill House staff and receive food pantry items due to the connection between CHWs & that relationship
+- Residents were able to connect with Federal Hill House staff and receive food pantry items due to the connection between CHWs and that relationship; and

-- Families with specific needs: diapers, ensure, specific dietary foods were able to get these items through our partnership and relationship that has been built between CHWS
+- Families with specific needs: diapers, ensure, specific dietary foods were able to get these items through our partnership and the relationships that have been built between CHWS.

 As the director of community health integration, I supervise the efforts of our work in Central Providence.
 As a person of color myself, I understand the importance of having representation in all levels of direct service.
 Having a cultural connection is a key component to this work: I am proud to employ and work with community members who are willing to serve their own neighborhoods.
 Representation is so important.
 Being intentional about how we serve our neighbors with leaders who were recruited from and developed within their own neighborhoods will help us deliver better health outcomes and bring systemic changes to break the historic cycles that leave our low-income families of color at greater risk.